implico/frontend-starter/README.md

 <br>
 <a name="configuration"></a>
 ## Directories and configuration
-All configuration definitions are placed in core files: `gulpfile.dirs.js` and `gulpfile.config.js`.
+All configuration definitions are placed in core files: [gulpfile.dirs.js](gulpfile.dirs.js) and [gulpfile.config.js](gulpfile.config.js).
 See the [default bundle][bundle-default] config files for common examples and the [dir](gulpfile.dirs.js) or [config](gulpfile.config.js) sources.
 It's very simple.

 To change the defaults, edit the `fs.dirs.custom.js` and `fs.config.custom.js` files located in your bundle root directory.

 ### Directories
-You can see the default definitons of each directory in the `gulpfile.dirs.js` file.
-The `fs.dirs.custom.js` is included in three stages:
+You can see the default definitons of each directory in the [gulpfile.dirs.js](gulpfile.dirs.js) file.
+The `frs.dirs.js` is included in 2 stages:

-* right after defining the src directory (so you can change it and the value will populate to src subdirectories like images, styles...)
+* right after defining the src and dist directory (so you can change it and the value will populate to subdirectories like images, styles...)
-* right after defining the dist directory (simiralry as in the previous case or for change some src directories)
-* at the end (to change some dist directories or set custom dirs).
+* at the end (to change particular src/dist directories or set custom dirs).
 See the [default bundle dir config][bundle-default-dir].

 ### Config object
-See the `gulpfile.config.js` file. `config` object contains configuration parameters divided into key sections.
-Most of them have subsets, with options applied according to the environment mode: `common` (all), `dev` and `prod`.
+See the [gulpfile.config.js](gulpfile.config.js) file. `config` object contains configuration parameters divided into key sections.
+Use the subsets to target specific environment mode: `dev` and `prod`.

 * *styles*: sourcemap generation, [gulp-autoprefixer] and [gulp-sass] options
 * *sprites*: you can generate multiple sprite files by adding subsequent elements to the `items` array
 * *js*: sourcemap generation, minification, merging vendor and app into one file (true by default), scripts loading priority
-* *views*: [gulp-swig] options
+* *views*: [gulp-htmlmin] options
 * *images*: [imagemin][gulp-imagemin] options
 * *browserSync*: [Browsersync][browsersync] options
 * *clean*: modify deletion options